fdifrison/java-persistence/README.md

 Pros: Write operation are faster since we are inserting only once in the specific subclass

-Cons: Polymorphic queries use hibernate `UNION ALL` in inner queries and therefore are very inefficient; besides, not all hibernates dialect support UNION ALL and fall back to UNION which adds a sorting phase to eliminate duplicates, something that is redundant since polymorphic queries cannot contain duplicates since the entity identifier and the discriminator column provides unique results in the inheritance tree.
+Cons: Polymorphic queries use Hibernate `UNION ALL` in inner queries and therefore are very inefficient; besides, not all Hibernates dialect support UNION ALL and fall back to UNION which adds a sorting phase to eliminate duplicates, something that is redundant since polymorphic queries cannot contain duplicates since the entity identifier and the discriminator column provides unique results in the inheritance tree.